aksam786/cypress-conducit-automation/README.md

 3- Open the code in Visual Studio Code or Terminal and Execute command: npx cypress open

-4- Click #Run All Integration Tests
+4- Click "Run All Integration Tests"